zonemaster/zonemaster/docs/specifications/tests/Methods.md

    2. Repeat the SOA query for the *Child Zone* to all name servers for the parent zone.
-      1. If any server returns a referral (delegation) directly to the *Child Zone* then go back to step 4 with the found delegation.
+      1. If any server returns a referral (delegation) directly to the *Child Zone*, then go back to step 4 with the found delegation.
-   3. If *Test Type* is "normal test" then return the following from the
+   3. If *Test Type* is "normal test", then return the following from the
       method:
       1. The parent zone as defined above.
       2. The existence of the *Child Zone* is set to be false.
       3. The parent name server IP list is set to be the available list of servers for the parent zone.
-   4. If *Test Type* is "undelegated test" then return the following from the method:
+   4. If *Test Type* is "undelegated test", then return the following from the method:
       1. The parent zone as defined above.
       2. The existence of the *Child Zone* is set to be true.